 Actuarial assumptions for the General Employees Plan are reviewed every four years.
 The most recent four-year experience study for the General Employees Plan was completed in 2019.
 The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.
-The most recent four-year experience studies for the Police and Fire and the Correctional Plan were completed in 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.
+The most recent four-year experience studies for the Police and Fire and the Correctional Plan were completed in 2020 were adopted by the Board and became effective with the July 1, 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.

-The following changes in actuarial assumptions and plan provisions occurred in 2021:
+The following changes in actuarial assumptions and plan provisions occurred in 2022: